alexjporrasp/pykmip-demo/README.md

 python decrypt.py -c client -s conf/pykmip.conf files/helloworld_enc
 ```

-The decrypted file will be called `helloworld_dec` you may check that it is the same as `helloworld.txt`
+The decrypted file will be saved at `files/helloworld_dec` you may check that it is the same as `helloworld.txt`

 **References**